Buzze11/ioBroker.atlas-scientific-ezo-i2c/README.md

 ### Setup Adapter

-After the Adapter installation and the preconfigured RaspberryPi you will find the new Adapter in the Instaces Section where you can further configure your sensors.
+After the Adapter installation and the preconfiguration on the RaspberryPi you will find the new Adapter in the Instaces Section where you can further configure your sensors.

 ![Image](pictures/adapter_instance.png)

-With a click on the wrench icon a new settings window will appear pre selected with the "General" Settings Tab.
+With a click on the wrench icon a new settings window will appear, pre selected with the "General" Settings Tab.

-Here you have to insert the I2C Number into the Textfield which was configured on the Raspberry Pi (0 or 1).
-Afterwards you can then press the "Device Search"-Button to search for all connected EZO circuits.
-The found device-addresses will be listed on the left hand side.
+Here you have to insert the I2C Number into the Textfield which has been configured on the Raspberry Pi (0 or 1).
+Afterwards you can press the "Device Search"-Button to search for all connected EZO circuits.
+The detected device-addresses will be listed on the left hand side.

 ![Image](pictures/device_search.png)

-With a click on one of the found devices the unconfigured device screen appears.
+With a click on one of the detected devices the "unconfigured" device screen appears.

 ![Image](pictures/unconfigured_device.png)

-Click the dropdown menu to select the type of your selected device.
+Click the dropdown menu to select the type of your desired device.

 ![Image](pictures/device_selector.png)

-After you`ve selected the type of device the settings for the desired device appear.
-Repeat those steps for each device you wanna use.
+After you`ve selected the type of device the settings screen for the desired device appear.
+Repeat those steps for each device you want to use.

 ![Image](pictures/configured_device.png)